 When individuals have a court date in a family law matter, they do not realize that they are on a docket.
 Many do not even understand what a docket is or why it matters.

 Obviously, in different states and different jurisdictions, dockets can work differently.
 It is also true that different judges can handle their dockets differently.

 There could even be cases set for hearing on a judge’s docket.
-For example, there could be order of protection hearings, temporary custody and support hearings (known as PDL motions), motions for contempt and other issues.
+For example, there could be an order of protection hearings, temporary custody and support hearings (known as PDL motions), motions for contempt, and other issues.

 Even with trials, cases are set on a docket.
-In some instances, a court may have multiple trials set at the same day and the same time.
-If the 1st case were to go to trial for example, the cases behind it usually are not reached.
+In some instances, a court may have multiple trials set on the same day and at the same time.
+If the 1st case were to go to trial, for example, the cases behind it usually are not reached.

 Docket court dates can be terribly frustrating for clients.
-Many think there case will be heard quickly, but end up disappointed when they wait all morning or afternoon for their case to even be reached.
-This is why it is important for most clients to clarify the nature of the court date.
+Many think their case will be heard quickly, but end up disappointed when they wait all morning or afternoon for their case to even be reached.
+This is why most clients need to clarify the nature of the court date.
 If it is a docket date, clients often have to temper their expectations if their case is not high on the list on the judge’s docket.

 If you are going through a divorce or family law matter, and you have a court date set in your case, you can call Stange Law Firm, PC at 855-805-0595.